 NB: This blog is for informational purposes only.
 It doesn't constitute advice.
 Attempting any of the approaches described below to prevent catalytic converter theft is done at your own risk.

-These devices are targeted by thieves because they contain rare metals - essential for the converter to work - that are more valuable than gold and which can be sold on with ease.
-Stolen catalytic converters rarely find their way back into another car.
+Catalytic converters are targeted by thieves because they contain rare metals - essential for the converter to work - that are more valuable than gold and which can be sold on with ease.

 Catalytic Converter